-- 1) He drives carefully because he has a new driver's permit. - 2) The fastball came dangerously close to the batter's head. - 3) The baseball team played extremely badly last week. - 4) The squirrel hid the acorns nearby. - 5) Jenna reads fast, but Cathy reads slowly. - 6) The high jumper easily cleared the bar. - 7) Hercules promised to try harder on his next task. - 8) Shouting loudly, the lawyer honorably defended her client. - 9) The lovely dove flew furiously at the soaring hawk.

-10) Clinging tightly to the rope, the nervous mountain climber prepared for another blast of cold wind.
+- 1) He drives very carefully because he has a new driver's permit. - 2) The fastball came dangerously close to the batter's head. - 3) The baseball team played extremely badly last week. - 4) The squirrel hid the acorns nearby. - 5) Jenna reads fast, but Cathy reads slowly. - 6) The high jumper easily cleared the bar. - 7) In the action film, Hercules convincingly defeats his foes. - 8) Shouting loudly, the lawyer honorably defended her client. - 9) The lovely dove flew furiously at the soaring hawk. - 10) Clinging tightly to the rope, the nervous mountain climber prepared for another blast of extremely cold wind.